A moist and decadent double chocolate banana bread recipe that’s healthier than most and the perfect afternoon snack. Gluten-free and vegan too!

 I take in so much liquid before and during that it makes me nauseous just thinking about forcing a dairy based smoothie down my throat after an intense workout.

-A (high protein) chocolate chip studded banana bread, however, I have no trouble scarfing down.
+A (higher protein) chocolate chip studded banana bread that’s both gluten-free and vegan, however, I have no trouble scarfing down.

 Especially with some peanut butter and sliced bananas on top.